Mechanical Engineering

 Graduate Program

-Students who have completed a Bachelor of Science degree in engineering or closely related discipline may take graduate work leading to the Master of Science in Mechanical Engineering, Master of Engineering in Mechanical Engineering, or Doctor of Philosophy in Engineering with Mechanical Engineering or Engineering Mechanics options typical.
+Students who have completed a Bachelor of Science degree in engineering or closely related discipline may take graduate work leading to the Master of Science in Mechanical Engineering, Master of Engineering in Mechanical Engineering, Doctor of Philosophy in Mechanical Engineering or Doctor of Philosophy in Material Science.
 Advanced degrees are necessary for university teaching and are increasingly important in industry, particularly in the areas of new product development and research.
 Further details may be found in the Graduate Catalog.

 Freshman YearCredits